mozilla/areweslimyet/html/faq.md

 ### If Firefox still leaks, even in safe mode, file a bug!

 If the latest version of Firefox leaks for you, even in safe mode, we definitely want to hear about it.
-Please, please [file a bug][], find us on IRC (irc.mozilla.org, #memshrink), send smoke signals...do something!
+Please, please [file a bug][] (remember to put \[MemShrink\] in the whiteboard), find us on IRC (irc.mozilla.org, #memshrink), send smoke signals...do something!
 We need your help, particularly in this case.

 [awsy-github]: https://github.com/Nephyrin/MozAreWeSlimYet
 [MemShrink]: https://wiki.mozilla.org/Performance/MemShrink